 Individuals who claim the preference as currently or formerly homeless must be certified as qualified by a qualified and credible homeless service agency.

-I. Income Targeting Requirement
+J. Income Targeting Requirement

 In accordance with Income Targeting requirements established by HUD, seventy-five percent (75%) of the new admissions to the HCV Program each year from the waiting list will have incomes at or below thirty percent (30%) of the area median income (extremely low income applicants).